flownative/flow-aws-s3/README.md

 ```

 Note that it does make a difference if you specify the prefix with a leading slash "/" or without, because the corresponding
-policy must match the pattern correctly, as you can see in the next section.
+policy must match the pattern correctly, as you can see later.

-Right now, you can only define one connection profile, namely the "default" profile.
-Additional profiles may be supported
-in future versions.

-## IAM Setup
+### IAM Setup

 It is best practice to create a user through AWS' Identity and Access Management which is exclusively used for your
 Flow or Neos instance to communicate with S3.
 This user needs minimal access rights, which can be defined either by